tinymce/tinymce-docs/modules/ROOT/pages/dialog-configuration.md

----
-layout: default
-title: Configuring custom dialogs
+# Configuring custom dialogs
-title_nav: Basic configuration
+:title_nav: Basic configuration
-description: How to create a basic dialog for TinyMCE.
+:description: How to create a basic dialog for TinyMCE.
-keywords: dialog dialogapi api
+:keywords: dialog dialogapi api
----

 A dialog configuration has three main parts to match the three main parts of the dialog's UI: